 Image acquisition by confocal microscopy

 NOTE: The image-processing and COMSTAT analysis procedure is presented in Figure 2.
-Acquire the images of the wells on the same day of biofilm staining.
+Acquire images of wells on the same day of biofilm staining.
 If delay in visualization exceeds 1 h, refrigerate the chambered coverglass in the dark until further processing.

 Acquire images of wells using a confocal microscope system (see Table of Materials) with appropriate laser excitation wavelengths and filter sets for acquisition.

-NOTE: Here, excite the fluorescently labeled (red) mAb and live cell (green) stain using 561 and 491 nm excitation wavelengths, respectively.
+NOTE: Here, excite the fluorescent labeled (red) mAb and live cell (green) stain using 561 and 491 nm excitation wavelengths, respectively.

 Capture layered z-stack images (from the substratum to the top of each biofilm segment) in increments of 0.3 μm with a 20–25x water immersion lens.
 Take a at least 6 image stacks per well.